tdo-olowu/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-For loops in BASH, courtesy of ALX
+For loops and conditionals, courtesy of ALX